cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

  The device instantiaion agent will be responsible for instantiating the sensors and devices in the knowledge graph using a device descriptor file written by the user.

 ### Descriptors
-The agent require a description of the device instantiated.
+The agent require a description of the devices.
 This description must be written in a `.json` format for the agent to take in.
 A template of the file is provided in the repository.
 The file is composed of IDs which will be used to find the IRI in the IRI Mapper in the json file.

 Each device will require 1 descriptor.
 A descriptor can be composed of 1 microcontroller and several sensor modules.
 Each sensor modules can be composed of several sensors.
 Each sensor will have 1 type of sensor reading.
 The diagram of the json structure is shown in image below.
 ![Sensor instantiation design](./readme_img/sensor_conn.png)